blw043/nesmus3/README.md

 Envelope data for the pulse channels consists of a string of envelope commands.
 These take the form of values to be ORed with #$30 and written to $4000 or $4004.

-Special commands are: `$FF` = hold forever, `$FE xx` = jump to offset.
+Special commands are: `$FF` = hold forever, `$FE xx` = jump to offset, `$FD` = cut note.
 If bit 4 (#$10) of an envelope byte is set, the following byte specifies the number of frames to hold that value.

 ### Drum envelope data
 Drum envelope data is formatted differently from pulse envelope data.
 Drum envelopes are structured in chunks of 1 to 16 bytes.
-The first byte has the format `$xy` where `y` is the number of bytes following in the chunk, and `x` is the number of frames to hold each.
+The first byte has the format `$xy` where `x` is the number of bytes following in the chunk, and `y` is the number of frames to hold each.

 The following bytes in a chunk are like `$pv` where `p` is the noise period and `v` is the volume.

-Drum envelopes are terminated by a byte $00.
+Bytes $00-$02 are special commands: $00 = hold envelope value, $01 = jump to offset, $02 = cut note.

 ## Building
 NESMUS3 is written in 6502 assembly for the [WLA DX] (https://github.com/vhelin/wla-dx) toolchain.
 It can be assembled as a WLA DX library or object file and linked to a project with `wlalink`.